 - Gold Reserve Inc. (GRZ)

-The Toronto Venture Exchange - or TSX-V - is Canada's version of the NASDAQ Small Cap Index over over-the-counter markets.
-International investors looking for riskier investments - particularly in the materials and energy sectors - may want to take a closer look at the exchange as a way to diversify their portfolios abroad.
+The Toronto Venture Exchange—or TSX-V—is Canada's version of the NASDAQ Small Cap Index of over-the-counter markets.
+International investors looking for riskier investments, particularly in the materials and energy sectors, may want to take a closer look at the exchange as a way to diversify their portfolios abroad.